willkg/socorro-zero/docs/socorro_test_checklist.rst

 Is the collector crashmover process saving crashes to S3?
 ES?
 Postgres?
 RabbitMQ?

-    * Log into collector node and watch the crashmover logs for errors.
+    * Log into a collector node and watch the crashmover logs for errors.

-      FIXME: List log paths.
+      ``/var/log/messages`` is the log file.

+      ``grep ERROR /var/log/messages | less`` to check for errors.

     * Check datadog ``crashmover.save_raw_crash`` for the appropriate environment.